xmawja/Makefiles/README.md

 # Makefiles

-✨  A Generic Collection of Makefiles for all Programming Language architect by structure Projects.
+✨  A Generic Collection of Makefiles for all Programming Language Architect by Projects Structure.